lalmeida89/AmericanMan/README.md

 # American Man

 It's time to find out who among us is the most American Man in America.
-Head over to [American Man](https://lalmeida89.github.io/AmericanMan/) to cast your vote!
+Head over to [American Man](https://lalmeida89.github.io/AmericanMan/) <br> to cast your vote!

 ### This game is about Democracy!

 Four candidates will try to gain your vote with quotes fetched by an API.
-Gifs are then fetched based on the quotes to make your decision just a little bit harder.
+Gifs are then fetched based <br>
+on the quotes to make your decision just a little bit harder.

 <img src='public/images/first-slide.png' width='650' height='275' />
 &nbsp;